dhchenx/mmkit-features/doc/example_icd11_library.md

 ## Establishing ICD-11 disease coding library

-The example demonstrates steps to create a multimodal features library using the datasets from International Classification of Diseases, Eleventh Revision (ICD-11).
+The example demonstrates steps to create a multimodal feature library using the datasets from International Classification of Diseases, Eleventh Revision (ICD-11).
 The ICD-11 datasets contains massive text description of disease entities and their complicated relationships.
 It is also sutable for use to show the use of the `mmkit-features` toolkit.

 ### Steps

 1. Prepare the ICD-11 datasets

-The datasets contains ICD-11 entity information and their relationships.
+The datasets contain ICD-11 entity information and their relationships.

-2. Setup a MMF library
+2. Set up a MMF library

 3. Read ICD-11 entity files